 You need to always be looking to grow, to push your experience, and to make sure that your resume only ever gets a yes!
 And this can sound like a lot of work.
 But, if you want to make sure that you start getting interviews for the jobs you want, you need to recharge your resume.
 And here’s how.

 Now, the first thing that you need to be thinking about, is the look of your resume.
 Is it clean and tidy?
 Is it concise or is ti confusing?
 Make sure that you choose a simple layout and an appealing font so that it looks professional and easy to read.

 Then, when it comes to actually writing the resume, it’s important for you to ensure that it is tailored to each and every simple job that you are applying to.
 Never send out a blanket resume.
-You need to look at the job description, consider what they are asking for, then make sure that your resume is tailored to fit it.
-You need to sell yourself as perfect for the position as much as you can to get noticed.
+You need to look at the job description, consider what they are asking for, then make sure that resume CV, have a look at these examples.

 And, of course, you do have to have the experience too.
 But you can quite easily showcase ANY experience that you have in a good light, and show how the skills are transferable to a new role if you do not have experience in the particular field.

 But not only that, it’s so important to have people that will champion you too.
 If you are great at what you do, getting great references shouldn’t be difficult.
 But what about if you’re just starting out?
 Surely there are going to be people that you have worked with in the past that you can add to your resume even when you’re brand new too.
 A boss from a weekend job or a professor at school?
 They can really work if you need someone to sing your strengths.